auth0/docs/articles/api-auth/grant/authorization-code-pkce.md

 <%= include('../../_includes/_pipeline2') %>

-When you are building a [mobile app](/quickstart/native), the mobile login flow, which uses the Authorization Code Grant with the Proof Key for Code Exchange (PKCE, pronounced "pixie") enhancement (as defined in [RFC 7636](https://tools.ietf.org/html/rfc7636)), is the best way to control access to your app.
+When you are building a [mobile app](/quickstart/native), the mobile login flow is the best way to control access to your app.
+Each login flow builds off of an [OAuth 2.0](/protocols/oauth2) grant, in this case the Authorization Code Grant with Proof Key for Code Exchange (PKCE, pronounced "pixie") enhancement (as defined in [RFC 7636](https://tools.ietf.org/html/rfc7636)).

 ## What is the mobile login flow?